getlantern/lantern-client/README.md

   - This is used for uploading native debug symbols to Sentry
 * [gomobile](https://github.com/golang/go/wiki/Mobile#tools)
 * [json-server](https://github.com/typicode/json-server)
+  * Only necessary for testing Replica
+* CMake 3.18.1
+  * You can get this from Android SDK Manager

 In the welcome screen choose the "Open an existing Android Studio" option and select the `android` folder.